-Late work is defined as an assignment that a student has submitted late, not an assignment that has been done to make up work that was missed during absences.
+• Late work is defined as an assignment that a student has submitted late, not an assignment that has been done to make up work that was missed during absences.
 Late work does not always pertain to tests, quizzes, or labs done in class as this could mean the student chose not to complete work in class and could earn a zero for that assignment.
 Late work typically pertains to assignments done outside of class: homework, take-home tests, projects, etc.

-Assignments not turned in by the designated due date can be submitted late within a grading period with a penalty of up to ten points per day and up to a forty point maximum penalty.
+Some assignments not turned in by the designated due date may be submitted late within a grading period with a penalty of up to ten points per day and up to a forty point maximum penalty.
 Assignments that are missing will be recorded as zeroes in the teacher gradebook until the assignment is completed and graded.
-In-class assignments should be differentiated to assist students with completion.
+The classroom teacher will determine which assignments can be submitted late.